ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 In SIAV, the client instead caches the SRR that it received in the asynchronous redemption exchange with the issuer.
-If the same verifier attempts another trust attestation request, then the client simply returns the cached SRR.
+If the same verifier attempts another redemption request, then the client simply returns the cached SRR.
 The SRRs can be revoked by the issuer, if need be, by providing an expiry date or by signaling that records from a particular window need to be refreshed.

 # Protocol parametrization {#parametrization}